OpenTermsArchive/contrib-versions/Github/Privacy Policy.md

 Why we collect this information

-*   We need your User Personal Information to create your account, and to provide the services you request, including to provide the GitHub service, the Marketplace service, or to respond to support requests.
+*   We need your User Personal Information to create your account, and to provide the services you request, including to provide the GitHub service, the Marketplace service, the Sponsors Program, or to respond to support requests.
 *   We use your User Personal Information, specifically your user name, to identify you on GitHub.
 *   We use it to fill out your profile and share that profile with other users if you ask us to.
 *   We will use your email address to communicate with you, if you've said that's okay, **and only for the reasons you’ve said that’s okay**.
 Please see our section on email communication for more information.